-The teacher begins to use technology tools to deliver curriculum content to students.
+ENTRY The teacher begins to use technology tools to deliver curriculum content to students.

-ADOPTION LEVEL

-The teacher directs students in the conventional and procedural use of technology tools.
+ADOPTION LEVEL The teacher directs students in the conventional and procedural use of technology tools.

-ADAPTATION LEVEL

-The teacher facilitates students in exploring and independently using technology tools.
+ADAPTATION LEVEL The teacher facilitates the students' exploration and independent use of technology tools.

-INFUSION LEVEL

-The teacher provides the learning context and the students choose the technology tools to achieve the outcome.
+INFUSION LEVEL The teacher provides the learning context and the students choose the technology tools.

 TRANSFORMATION LEVEL

-The teacher encourages the innovative use of technology tools.
-Technology tools are used to facilitate higher order learning activities that may not have been possible without the use of technology.
+The teacher encourages the innovative use of technology tools to facilitate higher-order learning activities that may not be possible without the use of technology.

 Characteristics of the Learning Environment